-Historically superhero games have had a bit of a rough time of it predominantly because, for the most part, they’ve been a bit shit outside of the Lego games.
-This generally seems to have been because they’ve been half-arsed movie “adaptations” that have been created for a quick, an easy cash in largely.
+Historically superhero games have had a bit of a rough time of it predominantly because, for the most part, they’ve been a bit rubbish outside of the Lego games.
+This generally seems to have been because they’ve been half-arsed movie “adaptations” that have been created for a quick and easy cash in largely.
 Spiderman 2 was a noticeable exception here because it was actually a pretty decent game and is therefore quite fondly remembered.

 This has slowly changed a little since the release of Batman: Arkham Asylum and nowadays there seems to have been a shift in quality.
 Superhero games don’t necessarily need to be based around movies and are made with a specific story exclusive to the game.
 This brings us rather neatly onto the new Spider-man game on the PS4, which is getting a lot of love from people and has apparently just become the best selling PS4 exclusive released to date.

 I wasn’t initially going to get it so soon after release due to Assassins Creed Odyssey and Red Dead Redemption 2 being on the horizon coupled with the fuck load of games I already have to play in my back catalogue.
 I caved after a week of seeing people going on about how good it was so got it purchased and installed as soon as possible.
 I was ready to play and see what all the fuss has been about, so I’m going to talk a little about my experiences so far.

 First impressions were that the game is incredibly cinematic which I’m naturally a big fan of.
 The intro level sees you making your way up a tower belonging to the Kingpin in a bid to prevent him from escaping.
 Throughout this sequence, the game teaches you the basics you’ll need to know and ends with a boss fight against the Kingpin, which is pretty cool and then allows you to start exploring properly.